TBLabFJD/VIsoQLR/README.md

 A command line version is available at https://github.com/TBLabFJD/Mini-IsoQLR

+#### Cite this article
+To know more about VIsoQLR have a look at the article in Human Genetics: https://link.springer.com/article/10.1007/s00439-023-02539-z

+Núñez-Moreno G, Tamayo A, Ruiz-Sánchez C, Cortón M, Mínguez P. VIsoQLR: an interactive tool for the detection, quantification and fine-tuning of isoforms in selected genes using long-read sequencing.
+Hum Genet.
+2023 Mar 7. doi: 10.1007/s00439-023-02539-z.
+Epub ahead of print.
+PMID: 36881176.

 ## Check our video tutorial
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/5fBis04A_WA/0.jpg)](http://www.youtube.com/watch?v=5fBis04A_WA "VIsoQLR: an interactive tool for the detection and quantification of isoforms using long-read seq")